mist-projects/bluemist-ai/README.md

 **_NOTE:_**  conda package is not available for bluemist at this time, but will be available in a future release

 ### Method 1:
-bluemist package can be installed by executing below command :

 ```{python}
 source bluemist-env/bin/activate
 pip install -U bluemist